howardmann/wordpress_learning/custom-theme.md

 # Custom Theme

 A theme is where you include all your stylesheets, script files, templates and functions.
-Here is an example boilerplate for creating your own theme:
+Here is an example boilerplate for creating your own theme.
+Once your theme has been created you will need to go into the WP dashboard, select Appearance and activate your custom theme.
 ```bash
 myfirsttheme
   L index.php // root template page that will be rendered (naming important)